glpi-project/doc-agent/source/installation/windows-command-line.rst

    See :ref:`full-inventory-postpone <full-inventory-postpone>` configuration for more details.

+``GLPI_VERSION=version``
+   Set expected GLPI version to enable specifically required features.
+(By default: empty)

+   This can be required if you miss a GLPI-version dependent feature in few context like generating locally an inventory or not using native inventory.

+   See :ref:`glpi-version <glpi-version>` configuration for more details.

 ``HTML=1``
    Save the inventory as HTML instead of XML or JSON.
 (By default: ``0`` for No)